ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 The command creates a new output directory, Sensitive_Annotation_1 in this case, which contains several files of different formats.
 As for now, I'll primarily be working with the .faa file.
 Here is a [link](https://github.com/tseemann/prokka#output-files) to what each of these output files are.

 I've uploaded Specific_1.faa to [BlastKOALA](http://www.kegg.jp/blastkoala/) for further gene annotation.
 However, I am only allowed to have one job requested/submitted at a time, so this may take a while, depending on how long each .faa file takes.

+## Correlation in R
+#### 23 June 2017
+Using the code from above, I ran a few statistical tests on the metadata, from [here](https://github.com/ShadeLab/CentraliaThermophiles/blob/master/Workflow/Centralia_Collapsed_Map_forR.txt).
+At an alpha level of 0.05, the Specific_2 bin seems to be significant when tested with soil temperatures, nothing is significant with sulfate and nitrate, but Specific_1 and Specific_2 are significant with air temperature which is interesting.